Thomas-Delany/Thomas-Delany/readme.md

 ## Check Out My Work

+- https://github.com/Thomas-Delany/salesforce-customer-support - Salesforce DX project that serves as the backend for a Customer Support Portal.
+It allows support agents to view, manage, and resolve cases submitted from an external Laravel frontend via Salesforce's REST API.
 - I completed https://www.englishreservoir.es/ which was built using PHP, Laravel, JavaScript and Bootstrap.
 This was done as part of a migration away from
   WordPress.
 - A now completed template website built using Bootstrap and PHP: https://englishreservoir.co.uk/ - This project was the first iteration before the